 Help customers understand their needs on both ends of the project.
-Give your team the opportunity to talk about how early investments can preserve security systems on the back end or how warranties and replacement parts may factor into their budget.
+Allow your team to talk about how early investments can preserve security systems on the back end or how warranties and replacement parts may factor into their budget.

-This work may sound tedious, but it helps your team build effective, long-term relationships with customers.
+This work may sound tedious, but it helps your team build effective, long-term customer relationships.

 On top of that, a thorough assessment of needs helps your team quote project costs more effectively and teaches the customer that the upfront cost for an installation isn’t the final price for their security investment.

 Your customers have their primary business goals, and we understand that purchasing a security system might not be their favorite aspect.
 However, they know it’s essential to protect their customers and themselves.

 As dedicated security professionals, your approach should go beyond just the scope of work in the Request for Proposal (RFP).

 Work with project stakeholders to clarify their long-term company business and how the security system you build can fit into that plan.